digipres/publications/ipres/ipres-2011/papers/updata-a-data-curation-experiment-at-u-porto-using-dspace.md

   to scan each file.
 The collected datasets will be used as test cases for data deposit, and also to evaluate the effort required by the curation procedure.
 creators:
-- Rocha da Silva, João
+- João Rocha da Silva
-- Lopes, João Correia
+- João Correia Lopes
-- Ribeiro, Cristina
+- Cristina Ribeiro
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294252/download
 grand_parent: iPRES